echolt/TargetingZeroHarm/README.md

 # TargetingZeroHarm
-This is a specific project for problem owners, as part of the Health Hack Australia 2016.
+This is a specific project for problem owners, created as part of the Health Hack Australia 2016.
 Please contact the project team if you have a legitimate reason for using this code and we will refer you to the problem owners.